near/docs/docs/development/examples/nearlib/introduction.md

 wallet.getAccountId() // => ""
 ```

-You're all set if you saw the same output as presented by the inline comments.
+**You'll know it worked** if you saw the same output as presented by the inline comments.
 If you happen to be signed in for some reason, your experience may differ in these lessons but once we're through this introduction you'll feel much more comfortable controlling the experience for yourself and ultimately for users of the applications you build on top of the NEAR platform.

 ---